Italy's birth rate drops to its lowest in more than 150 years

 The mortality rate also declined last year, stretching life expectancy for Italian men to 80.2 years, and to 84.9 years for women.

-The government of Prime Minister Matteo Renzi is scrambling to give the economy a boost by reforming the sclerotic labor market and persuading the country's youth not to migrate and work abroad.
+The government of Prime Minister Matteo Renzi is scrambling to give the economy a boost by reforming the sclerotic labour market and persuading the country's youth not to migrate and work abroad.

 The demographic picture varies wildly between Italy's regions, with the autonomous northern area of Trentino-Alto Adige enjoying a total fertility rate of 1.65, higher than euro zone peer Germany.

-But the population is shrinking in most of the poorer south, where per-capita gross domestic product is about half that in the center and north.
+But the population is shrinking in most of the poorer south, where per-capita gross domestic product is about half that in the centre and north.

 (Reporting by Isla Binnie; Editing by Liisa Tuhkanen)